Battle of Munda: Localization

 The exact location of Munda has long been a matter of debate.

 Some Spanish historians asserted that Munda was the Roman name for modern-day Ronda, where the battle of Munda may have been fought.
-Other early researchers localized the battle in various other places, e.g. near Monda or Montilla, the latter having been proposed on the basis of on an earlier localization attempt that was only meant to honor a member of the French royal house, who was born in Montilla.
+Other early researchers localized the battle in various other places, e.g. near Monda or Montilla, the latter having been proposed on the basis of an earlier localization attempt that was only meant to honor a member of the French royal house, who was born in Montilla.

 It is a matter of civic pride in Montilla that the Battle of Munda was (according to them) fought nearby, and at the outset of Hispanist Prosper Mérimée's novella Carmen, source of Georges Bizet's opera, the narrator clearly states that his research indicates that Munda was near Montilla (no reference to either Munda or Montilla is found in Bizet's opera).

 Other experts have asserted that Munda was fought just outside Osuna, in the province of Seville.
 This was supported by ancient slingshot bullets that were excavated near La Lantejuela, halfway between Osuna and Écija.
 The theory is further supported by ancient inscriptions found in Écija and Osuna that honor the town of Astigi (Écija) for standing firmly on Caesar's side during the battle.
 Therefore, the Battle of Munda probably took place on the Cerro de las Balas and the Llanos del Aguila near La Lantejuela.